mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportNumberOfEmissionsOBDDTCByStatusMask (0x12)
 ````````````````````````````````````````````````
-This sub-function can be used by the client to request the number of emissions-related OBD DTCs that match
+This sub-function can be used by the client to request the number of emissions-related OBD
-a given status mask (*DTCStatusMask*).
+:ref:`DTCs <knowledge-base-dtc>` that match a given :ref:`status <knowledge-base-dtc-status>` mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020